citycoins/governance/ccips/ccip-003/ccip-003-citycoins-mining.md

 - verifies the principal did win the block
 - updates the mining statistics, miner statistics, and block winner
 - submits the mint transaction to the token contract with the block height

+New CityCoins are not minted until they are claimed.

 ## Backwards Compatibility